Vision impaired get second sight with artificial vision device

 A device about the size of a finger is giving the visually impaired a second chance at reading books, newspapers and even facial recognition.

-The device, developed by Florida-based OrCam Technologies, is being marketed as the “OrCam-My Eye” a tiny smart camera with a built-in voice recorder-- think Alexa without the internet.
+The device, developed by Jerusalem-based OrCam Technologies, is being marketed as the “OrCam-My Eye” a tiny smart camera with a built-in voice recorder-- think Alexa without the internet.

 More News Headlines